 f.major area of concentration

 i.date and place of birth

-The student may restrict the release of all or part of the directory information by following the procedures specified in each annual notice..
+The student may restrict the release of all or part of the directory information by following the procedures specified in the College’s annual FERPA notice.

 Applicable Legislation and Regulations